aryapramudika/proxmox-script/README.md

 # Proxmox-Script
 Proxmox-Script

+Available now: Create VM Template from Cloud-Image and Cloud-Init

 ## How to use ?

 Clone this repo and copy file to your PATH (**/usr/local/bin** or other path) and give execution permissions **chmod +x**